abstrnoah/abstrnoah.github.io/pages/wiki/vim.md

   other editors:
     * There are different *modes*, and the meaning of keystrokes differs between modes.
 The most important modes are "normal" and "insert".
-Normal mode is where Vim, and where you go when you hit <kbd>esc</kbd>.
+Normal mode is where Vim start, and where you go when you hit <kbd>esc</kbd>.
 Insert mode is where Vim behaves like a "usual editor"; you get into insert mode by hitting <kbd>i</kbd> from normal mode.
     * (There are also other modes, namely visual and command mode; see `:help vim-modes`.)